 It is estimated that nearly half of all Americans will experience sciatica at some point in their lives.
 If you’re one of them, you can turn to Minnesota Institute for Pain Management for expert and effective treatment.
 Our team of experienced chiropractors is skilled at diagnosing the underlying cause of lower back pain and will create a customized treatment plan to relieve compression on your nerves and alleviate your sciatica pain.

 What is sciatica?

-Sciatica is a painful condition that develops when pressure is put on your sciatic nerve, the large nerve that travels from your lower back down into your buttocks and legs.
-This muscle controls movement in the back of your knee and lower leg and provides feeling from the back of your thigh down through the sole of your foot.
+Sciatica is a discomforting condition resulting from the compression of the sciatic nerve, which extends from the lower back down to the buttocks and legs.
+This nerve controls movement in the knee and lower leg and provides sensation in the thigh, calf, and foot.

-Typically, the most common cause of sciatica-related pain is a herniated disc that causes pressure on the sciatic nerve.
-You may also experience sciatica pain if you have spinal stenosis, a condition where your spinal canal narrows and presses on nearby nerves.
+A herniated disc is often the primary cause of sciatica pain, by putting pressure on the sciatic nerve.
+Another potential cause is spinal stenosis, a condition where the spinal canal narrows and places pressure on nearby nerves.

 What are the symptoms of sciatica?

 The symptoms of sciatica can vary from person to person, but common symptoms include: